The Personal Fitness Merit Badge: Your Ultimate Guide in 2026

 • Keeping your weight at a healthy level to reduce strains and stress.

-• Regularly getting 7+ hours of uninterrupted sleep per night (Some people need more, others less).
+• Regularly getting 7+ hours of uninterrupted sleep per night (some people need more, others less).

 • Brushing your teeth 2x per day and maintaining good personal hygiene.